Why Bruins must keep Jeremy Swayman before no-move clause begins

 Sweeney will let his team push hard for a postseason spot

-Even if they ever came to a decision to sell certain assets, it would not be Swayman.
-He has too many years to go on his contract after proving he was one of the best goaltenders in the league.
+Even if they ever decided to sell certain assets, it would not be Swayman.
+He has too many years left on his contract after proving he was one of the best goaltenders in the league.

 Teams simply don't let excellent goaltenders out of their grasp when they would have 7-plus years to go on their contracts.
 The Bruins don't go through long slumps.
 Even if they were to fail to make the playoffs, they would not be out of the mix very long.
 History says it wouldn't be more than two years without a playoff opportunity.